cs-uob/COMS10013/docs/workshops.md

 We expect you to prepare for each workshop by attending the lectures and reading the lecture notes (in any order you prefer).
 In the workshop itself, you will work on a problem sheet, and sample solutions will usually be provided a few days later.

-  - The workshops are **mandatory** and we will take attendance with card readers in each one, so you must bring your UCard along and sign in at the start of each workshop.
-We expect all students to attend **19 out of 20 workshops**, we do not mind if you miss one in total across the entire unit.
+  - The workshops are **mandatory** and we expect all students to attend **19 out of 20 workshops**, we do not mind if you miss one in total across the entire unit.

   - Although lectures are "highly recommended", we do not enforce attendance there, and you cannot use attendance at lectures to compensate for missed workshops.